truenas/documentation/content/SCALE/SCALETutorials/Apps/EnterpriseApps/MinIOEnterprise/_index.md

 **Mount Path** populates with **/data** or **/data<em>#</em>**, where *#* is a number to distinguish multiple instances of MinIO such as in a cluster configuration.
 Browse to the location of the dataset and click on it to populate the **Host Path**.

-If setting up a cluster configuration, [MinIO Single-Node Mulit-Drive (SNMD)](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-single-node-multi-drive.html) or [Multi-Node Multi-Drive (MNMD)](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-multi-node-multi-drive.html#minio-mnmd), click **Add** in **MultiMode Configuration**.
+If setting up a cluster configuration, [MinIO Single-Node Multi-Drive (SNMD)](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-single-node-multi-drive.html) or [Multi-Node Multi-Drive (MNMD)](https://min.io/docs/minio/linux/operations/install-deploy-manage/deploy-minio-multi-node-multi-drive.html#minio-mnmd), click **Add** in **MultiMode Configuration**.
 MinIO recommends using MNMD for enterprise-grade performance and scalability.

 {{< trueimage src="/images/SCALE/23.10/InstallMinIOAddMultiModeSNMDorMNMD.png" alt="MinIO Enterprise MultiMode Configuration" id="8: MinIO Enterprise MultiMode Configuration" >}}